 Deductibles for health insurance can be in the form of dollars or time.
 Most medical insurance policies have a dollar deductible, while disability insurance has a time deductible, where the insured must wait a specific amount of time after a disability to collect any insurance.

 The most common type of deductible for basic medical expenses and major medical contracts is the calendar-year deductible, which is the amount that must be paid by the insured in a calendar year before the insurance company pays anything.
 After the insured has paid the deductible for the year, then the insurance company pays everything for the rest of the year.
 This is similar to the aggregate deductible in commercial insurance policies.

 Often, employers provide employees with a basic medical expense plan that is supplemented with a major medical plan.
 A corridor deductible is the deductible that applies to the major medical plan that only pays what the basic plan does not, plus a specific dollar amount; thus, it bridges the 2 policies (hence, the name).

-Most disability insurance policies have an elimination period deductible (aka waiting period) of 1 or more months, which requires the insured to be disabled for a time greater than the waiting period, and for which payments will be paid only for the time after the waiting period when the insured is disabled.
+Most disability insurance policies have an elimination period deductible (aka waiting period) of 1 or more months, which requires the insured to be disabled for a time exceeding the waiting period, and for which payments will be paid only for the time after the waiting period when the insured is disabled.
 To collect social security disability benefits, for instance, requires a waiting period of 1 year.
 Like the dollar deductible, shorter waiting periods command higher premiums.